November 26, 2019

-Earlier this year the New York Times heralded a new 'affordable dining renaissance' in Paris and sure enough, the penchant for starched fine-diners of yore is being replaced by a yearning for more relaxed, bouillon-style dining.
+Last year the New York Times heralded a new 'affordable dining renaissance' in Paris and sure enough, the penchant for starched fine-diners of yore is being replaced by a yearning for more relaxed, bouillon-style dining.
 Here's our round-up of the city's best restaurants offering good style for dollar.

 A growing demand for hearty dining without the hefty price tag has seen a resurgence of Paris’ fabled ‘bouillons’ in recent years.
 First popular with the proletariat during the Belle Époque, these affordable bistro-style canteens are now working their mass appeal magic with excellent French paysan food served against a timelessly elegant brasserie backdrop.

 One such example is Bouillon Julien, a formerly fading brasserie turned rave-busy bouillon under new management.
 Deemed a ‘historical monument’, with Edith Piaf among its former patrons, this beautiful 1906 Art Nouveau salon has done away with foam in favour of generous crowd-pleasers like cuisse de canard confite with fries, and rice pudding with salted butter caramel.